South Dakota Sports Betting

 Advance deposit wagering (online racing betting) is legal for residents 18 or older in South Dakota.

-Horse racing betting sites that operate in South Dakota must adhere to a strict regulatory framework that establishes security standards, the fair treatment of customers, financial accountability, and much more.
+Horse racing betting sites that operate in South Dakota must adhere to a strict regulatory framework that establishes security standards, the fair treatment of customers, and financial accountability.

 South Dakota Racetracks